arjungandhi/d3-darwin/README.md

-# d3-network
+# d3-darwin

-This is a d3-based gene network visualization.
-The module is a wrapper for a d3 force-directed layout but customized for visuzalizing weighted gene networks.
+This is a d3-based visualization for the darwin library.

 ## Usage